aptyp67/protex-ai-c/README.md

 # Image Annotation Builder

 A responsive web application for annotating images with polygons and directional arrows.
-This tool allows users to upload images and create annotations that can be used for marking regions of interest within images, creating structured data for training machine learning models, and highlighting areas of interest to humans and AI models.
+This tool allows users to upload images and create annotations that mark regions of interest within images.
+These annotations create structured data that can be used for training machine learning models in computer vision tasks or highlighting areas of interest to humans and AI models.

+## Project Overview

+The Image Annotation Builder was built to provide a simple yet powerful interface for creating pixel-precise annotations on images.
+The application follows a component-based architecture using React and TypeScript, with a focus on maintaining proper coordinate transformations across different screen resolutions and zoom levels.

+### Architecture

+- **Core Logic**: Separated into custom React hooks (`useAnnotation`) that handle the complex state management and coordinate transformations
+- **Component Structure**: UI components are organized by functionality (header, image handling, export controls)
+- **Rendering Layer**: Uses HTML5 Canvas for efficient rendering of annotations as an overlay on top of images
+- **Persistence**: Annotations are automatically saved to browser localStorage, allowing users to return to their work

 ## Features

-- **Basic Image Upload**: Upload images via file input
+- **Image Upload**: Upload images via file input or drag-and-drop interface
 - **Annotation Modes**:
   - **Polygon Mode**: Create closed polygons by clicking multiple points on the image
   - **Arrow Mode**: Define directional arrows by selecting start and end points
   - **Select Mode**: Select, move and edit existing annotations
-- **Scaling and Aspect Ratio Independence**: Annotations scale correctly when the image is resized
-- **Interactive Features**:
+- **Advanced Editing**:
-  - Edit annotations by dragging points
+  - Edit annotations by dragging control points
   - Move entire annotations by selecting and dragging
-  - Delete annotations with delete key or delete button
+  - Delete annotations or individual points with delete key or buttons
-  - Highlight selected annotations
+  - Highlight selected annotations for easy identification
+- **Zoom & Pan**: Zoom in/out for detailed annotations with keyboard shortcuts and UI controls
 - **Responsive Design**: Fully responsive for both desktop and mobile devices
 - **Export Options**:
-  - Export annotations as JSON with Cartesian coordinates
+  - Export annotations as JSON with both pixel and normalized coordinates
-  - Export as an annotated image with annotations applied
+  - Export as an annotated image with annotations visually applied

 ## Tech Stack

-- **React**: UI library for building the application
+- **React 19**: UI library for building the application
-- **TypeScript**: Type-safe JavaScript
+- **TypeScript**: Type-safe JavaScript for better development experience
 - **HTML5 Canvas**: Used for drawing and manipulating annotations
 - **CSS3**: Styling with responsive design
-- **Vite**: Build tool for fast development and optimal production build
+- **Vite**: Modern build tool for fast development and optimal production bundles

 ## Running the Application